Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 September 2025 03.27.22 UTC
+- WIB: Sabtu, 20 September 2025 04.22.23 UTC
-- WITA: Sabtu, 20 September 2025 04.27.22 UTC
+- WITA: Sabtu, 20 September 2025 05.22.23 UTC
-- WIT: Sabtu, 20 September 2025 05.27.22 UTC
+- WIT: Sabtu, 20 September 2025 06.22.23 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: success
+Kategori: inspirational